Polar Academy Team

 PROGRAMME SPECIALISTS

-Craig Oswald Specialist Instructor
+Craig 'Stovie' Oswald, Specialist Instructor

-Craig Oswald, Specialist Instructor
+Craig 'Stovie' Oswald, Specialist Instructor

 Craig, aka Stovie, was brought up in South Lanarkshire learning to shoot, fish and explore nature from an early age with friends and family.
 After leaving University he spent time in the Territorial Army as well as hiking and exploring, culminating in successfully persuading his future wife to honeymoon on a self-led trek through the Annapurna region of Nepal.